On the occasion of the release of

 – More information –

-Reduced rate for 18-25 year olds and senior citizens (upon presentation of proof)
+Reduced rate for 18-25 year olds and senior citizens (upon presentation of supporting documents)

-Free rate for job seekers, students and those who are 18 years old (upon presentation of proof)
+Free rate for job seekers, students and 18-year-olds (upon presentation of supporting documents)